-- to determine if resident has appropriate number of smoke alarms with long-life lithium batteries, - to test existing alarms to see if they are working, and - to assess barriers that would keep the resident from escaping in case of a fire.
+- to determine if the resident has the appropriate number of smoke alarms with long-life lithium batteries. - to test existing alarms to see if they are working, and - to assess barriers that would keep the resident from escaping in case of a fire.